pnwairfire/piles-calculator/README.md

 ## Development

-First run `npm link`.
-Then, in a terminal, use `esbuild` to watch and rebuild
+First run the following in a terminal to start automatic rebuilds (using `esbuild`) and to make the piles calc executables globally available:

-automatically:
+    npm link
     npm run build:watch

-In another terminal, run the piles calc server in dev mode, using nodemon to auto-reload:
+In another terminal, run the piles calc server in dev mode (which uses nodemon to auto-reload):

     npm run serve:dev

-To run in production mode
+When you're ready to run in production mode, you'd use `npm run serve`

-    npm run serve

 To call the script: